undeaDD/Luna/README.md

 ```
 Copyright © 2024-2025 cranci.
 All rights reserved.

-Sora 2 is free software: you can redistribute it and/or modify
+Luna is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-Sora 2 is distributed in the hope that it will be useful,
+Luna is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with Sora 2.
+along with Luna.
 If not, see <https://www.gnu.org/licenses/>.
 ```

 ## Legal

-**Sora 2 is a media player that does not host or provide any content.
+**Luna is a media player that does not host or provide any content.
 Users are responsible for providing their own content.**

 ### User Responsibility
 - Users must ensure they have legal rights to any content they use